gogoliri/audio_processing/README.md

 - experiments.ipynb: main notebook. display histograms, plots and train neural network

-COMPSGN120_Audio_Project.pdf: the report file of the project
+- COMPSGN120_Audio_Project.pdf: the report file of the project

+- file_structure: for the grader, how should the data folders be structured

-README.md: instruction file.
+- README.md: instruction file.

-requirements.txt: necessary python libraries
+- requirements.txt: necessary python libraries

-LICENSE.txt: auto generated prorietary license
+- LICENSE.txt: auto generated prorietary license

 ## Authors